cristianastan2/AOES-CLIM-CLIM670-Intro/_episodes/01-syllabus.md

 #### _Presentations_

 In some class periods, you may be assigned to give a short presentation.
 These presentations will be part of your grade and you are expected to be in class at the designated class time for your presentation.
-You must notify me before the end of the class period you are scheduled to present if there is a connectivity issue that prevented you from presenting that day.
+You must notify me before the end of the class period you are scheduled to present if there is an issue that prevented you from presenting that day.

 #### _Duplication with CLIM680_